Minoxidil: Properties

-Commercially available minoxidil topical solution should be stored at a temperature of 20-25 °C. Extemporaneous formulations of minoxidil have been reported to have variable stability, depending on the vehicle and method of preparation, and the FDA requests that physicians and pharmacists refrain from preparing extemporaneous topical formulations using commercially available minoxidil tablets.
-Minoxidil tablets should be stored in well-closed containers at 15-30 °C.
+Synthesis

 Minoxidil, 6-amino-1,2-dihydro-1-hydroxy-2-imino-4-piperidinopyrimidine, is synthesized from barbituric acid, the reaction of which with phosphorus oxychloride gives 2,4,6-trichloropyrimidine.
 Upon reaction with ammonium, this turns into 2,4-diamino-6-chloropyrimidine.
-Next, the resulting 2,4-diamino-6-chloropyrimidine undergoes reaction with 2,4-dichlorophenol in the presence of potassium hydroxide, giving 2,4-diamino-6-(2,4-dichlorophenoxy)-pyrimidine.
+Next, the resulting 2,4-diamino-6-chloropyrimidine undergoes a reaction with 2,4-dichlorophenol in the presence of potassium hydroxide, giving 2,4-diamino-6-(2,4-dichlorophenoxy)-pyrimidine.
 Oxidation of this product with 3-chloroperbenzoic acid gives 2,4-diamino-6-(2,4-dichlorophenoxy)pyrimidine-3-oxide, the 2,4-dichlorophenoxyl group of which is replaced with a piperidine group at high temperature, giving minoxidil.

-Another synthesis approach is depicted here:

-Compounds related to minoxidil include kopexil (diaminopyrimidine oxide).

 History

-Initial application
+Initial development

 Minoxidil was developed in the late 1950s by the Upjohn Company (later became part of Pfizer) to treat ulcers.
-In trials using dogs, the compound did not cure ulcers, but proved to be a powerful vasodilator.
+In trials using dogs, the compound did not cure ulcers but proved to be a powerful vasodilator.
 Upjohn synthesized over 200 variations of the compound, including the one it developed in 1963 and named minoxidil.
-These studies resulted in the U.S. Food and Drug Administration (FDA) approving minoxidil (with the brand name 'Loniten') in the form of oral tablets to treat high blood pressure in 1979.
+These studies resulted in the U.S. Food and Drug Administration (FDA) approving minoxidil (with the brand name Loniten) in the form of oral tablets to treat high blood pressure in 1979.